Cat Vaccinations: Essential Shots & What to Expect

 The proper time to vaccinate your cat will depend on such variables as its age, health, and the vaccine in question.
 Core vaccines may require regular booster shots, as well, and the frequency varies by product.

-Visit with your veterinarian to determine the proper vaccine schedule for your cat—especially if he's been recently adopted.
+Visit your veterinarian to determine the proper vaccine schedule for your cat—especially if he's been recently adopted.
 Because kittens' immune systems aren't fully developed, they are most at risk for developing an infectious disease.
 However, newly adopted adult cats will also need to get on a vaccine schedule.
 Be sure to let your veterinarian know if your cat's lifestyle suddenly changes—maybe your indoor cat starts going outdoors or you start fostering a cat from a shelter—as this could change his recommended care.

 How to Prepare Your Cat for the Vet